 - The base fee of your charter

-Usually tips amounts are set within the range of 15% of the base fee as suggested by the Mediterranean Yacht Brokers Association.
+Usually, tips amounts are set within the range of 15% of the base fee as suggested by the Mediterranean Yacht Brokers Association.
 You can simply ask your broker whether the yacht follows the guidelines of the MYBA.
 It will be easier for you to know what they expect from you.

 2. How do you know if the crew will be satisfied with the amount?

-When you are not sure about how much does the crew expect from you as a tip, it is better to ask and confirm from your broker whether the yacht supports the recommended guidelines of the MYBA.
+When you are not sure about how much does the crew expects from you as a tip, it is better to ask and confirm from your broker whether the yacht supports the recommended guidelines of the MYBA.
 Even if he fails to give you a proper answer, you can ask about the previous trips to get a clear picture of the matter.

 3. When is the right time to give tip?